Quatre Petites Prières de saint François d'Assise: Music

 Poulenc merges archaic elements of medieval monastic chanting, e. g. organum-imitations or reminiscences of the Gregorian chant with the progressive harmonies typical of him.
 Nonetheless, the simple-looking melodies embedded in homophony represent a dedication to the work of Francis of Assisi.
 A performance lasts about eight minutes.
-A 2004 thesis describes the works as "stylistically distilled" and notes about the Petite prieres, along with the Mass in G and Quatre motets pour un temps de pénitence, that they "display the greatest variety of style and form" and that they show "Poulenc's skillful unification of sacred and secular, ancient and modern sound worlds".
+A 2004 thesis describes the works as "stylistically distilled" and notes about the Petite Prières, along with the Mass in G and Quatre Motets pour un temps de pénitence, that they "display the greatest variety of style and form" and that they show "Poulenc's skillful unification of sacred and secular, ancient and modern sound worlds".